 Doberman Pinscher Care

+The Doberman has a short, smooth hair coat that requires very little grooming.
+You can brush it once a week or give his coat a rub with a wet towel.
+You don't need to bathe the dog often, just when it gets dirty or develops an odor.
 If ears are kept natural (not cropped), then extra attention should be placed upon keeping the ears clean.
-Trim your dog's nails monthly to prevent them splitting or tearing.
-You should brush your dog's teeth at least a couple of times a week to help prevent gum disease and other dental problems.
+Trim the dog's nails monthly to prevent them from splitting or tearing and brush the teeth at least a couple of times a week to help prevent gum disease and other dental problems.

-It is best to keep your dog on a leash when you go for a walk.
-Dobies can be aggressive towards other dogs that are not part of their family and defensive if they think you are under threat.
+The Doberman is very smart and learns quite easily.
+Proper training is absolutely essential for this breed to ensure good behavior.
+Socialization is equally important so the dog isn't overly fearful or aggressive.
+It is best to keep the dog on a leash when you go for a walk — Dobies can be aggressive towards other dogs that are not part of their family, and defensive if they think you are under threat.
 They may not be welcome at a dog park if they exhibit this behavior.
-As well, many people fear this breed and will be more comfortable around your dog if he is on a leash.
+As well, many people fear this breed and will be more comfortable around if the dog is on a leash.

-Doberman Pinscher Health Problems
+Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
-However, some hereditary health problems can occur in the breed.
+However, some hereditary health problems can occur in Dobermans.
 The following are some conditions to be aware of:

 Diet and Nutrition

 Dobermans should be fed two meals each day, with as much as three and a half cups of dry dog food per day.
 The amount a dog needs will depend on size, activity level, age, and other factors.
 Having two smaller meals rather than one large meal can help prevent gas and bloating.
 This can become a medical emergency if the stomach twists to cut off the blood supply.